Placerville Bicycle Accident Lawyer

 Bicycle accidents are a problem everywhere in California, especially in collisions with motor vehicles.
 Placerville offers many opportunities for bicycle enthusiasts and riders who use this mode of transportation to get around town.
 Because Placerville is located in the foothills of Sierra Nevada, the area offers great biking opportunities with varied elevations and plenty of scenic beauty.
 It draws not only locals but visitors from other places.
 When out enjoying the weather and being outdoors, it’s easy to forget that accidents can happen.

-Traumatic injuries are not uncommon when a negligent motorist collides with a bicyclist because of the rider’s lack of protection when compared with a vehicle.
+Traumatic injuries are not uncommon when a negligent motorist collides with a bicyclist because of the rider’s lack of protection compared with a vehicle.
 Some of the more common accident injuries include:

 - Traumatic brain injuries